nam20485/OdbDesign/README.md

 # OdbDesign

-A free open source cross-platform C++ library for parsing ODB++ Design archives and building net list product models with a Python server exposing a REST API, all packaged inside of a Docker image.
+A free open source cross-platform C++ library for parsing ODB++ Design archives and building net list product models exposed via a REST API, all packaged inside of a Docker image.

 ## Overview